-- Buyers have access to information and can buy without sales people – and actually prefer to.
+- buyers have access to information and can buy without sales people – and actually prefer to do so

-He concludes though that the profession has changed more in the last 5 years than it has in the last 130 and that sales has never been a tougher place to be.
+Hawkins concludes though that the profession has changed more in the last five years than it has in the last 130 and that sales has never been a tougher place to be.
 The cost to a business of running a sales force is huge and the outlook for many salespeople is uncertain.

 Hawkins sites the adoption of lead generation, engagement and nurturing platforms such as technology such as:

-Hamkins points to a future of "Guided selling" and ever more advanced, technology-driven inside sales as an alternative to costly field sales operations in the medium term.
-Digital sales people with highly evolved digital skills will rapidly replace old school sales people he argues but he concludes that within 20 years AI will replace 95% of all sales jobs.
+Hawkins points to a future of "guided selling" and ever more advanced, technology-driven inside sales as an alternative to costly field sales operations in the medium term.
+Digital sales people with highly evolved digital skills will rapidly replace old school sales people he argues but he concludes that, within 20 years, AI will replace 95% of all sales jobs.

-Hawkins goes on to add that customers values are changing too and argues that buyers simply don't value personal relationships in the same way and quotes research by Forrester that states that 75% of B2B buyers think that buying from a website is more convenient than buying from a salesperson and that the majority of B2B buyers trust reviews online more than they trust advice from salespeople.
-Examining a typical B2B buyer's journey it already appears that 60% or more is done without a sales person involved and that buyers prefer to self-serve where they can.
+Hawkins goes on to add that customers values are changing too and argues that buyers simply don't value personal relationships in the same way.
+He quotes research by Forrester that states that 75% of B2B buyers think that buying from a website is more convenient than buying from a salesperson and that the majority of B2B buyers trust reviews online more than they trust advice from salespeople.
+Examining a typical B2B buyer's journey, it already appears that 60% or more is done without a salesperson involved and that buyers prefer to self-serve where they can.

-The cost of running a salesforce is increasingly expensive and employers face huge challenges as salespeople, seeing their role eroded, jump ship ever more frequently – only 5% staying more than three years.
+The cost of running a salesforce is increasingly expensive and employers face huge challenges as salespeople, seeing their role eroded – jump ship ever more frequently – only five per cent staying more than three years.

 Hawkins believes that the profession faces a huge cull as the winning of customers becomes a more sophisticated team game.
 Only A-graders will remain.
 These people will be genuine experts – the kind of people whom customers would pay to have a conversation with.

-This excellent book reflects much of what we talk about at Intergage and what we present at our "Changing Face of Sales & Marketing" seminar (a free event for business leaders, sales leaders and marketing leaders).
+This excellent book reflects much of what we talk about at Intergage.
 For those in sales, marketing and business leadership roles this book is a terrific read and I recommend it wholeheartedly.